soons1/tp/docs/DeveloperGuide.md

 1. User requests to list all contacts
 2. Elder Scrolls shows a list of all contacts
-3. User requests to delete a specific contact using its unique ID (UID)
+3. User requests to delete a specific contact using its list index.
-4. Elder Scrolls deletes the contact based on its UID
+4. Elder Scrolls deletes the contact based on its list index.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  * 2a1.
-Elder Scrolls shows an error message.

-    Use case ends.

 * 3a.
-The given UID is invalid.
+The given list index is invalid.

     * 3a1.
 Elder Scrolls shows an error message.